miramnair/text-summarization-bedrock/README.md

 # text-summarization-bedrock
-Text Summarization using AWS Bedrock
+Text Summarization using AWS Bedrock.

 Use Case :